NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 - Other than zone thermostat setpoints, the sizing calculations generally know nothing about the system control inputs such as setpoints and availability schedules.
 The user must coordinate sizing inputs with the actual simulation control inputs.

 - The sizing calculations only recognize the presence of central heating and cooling coils, preheat and precool coils and reheat coils.
 These are assumed to deliver the various supply temperatures specified in the Sizing:System and Sizing:Zone objects.
-The impact of ther components such as heat recovery, dehumidifiers, fans, and pumps are not accounted for in the sizing calculations.
+The impact of other components such as heat recovery, dehumidifiers, and pumps are not accounted for in the sizing calculations.
+Central supply and return fan temperature rise is taken into account in sizing the central cooling coils.

 #### Component Autosizing